-FHB was be assessed in each plot at about soft dough (Feekes 11.2).
+FHB was assessed in each plot at about soft dough (Feekes 11.2).
 Scab readings were done 21 days after flowering (24 days post-heading).
 Thirty spikes per plot were rated for percent disease severity.
 Percent incidence was determined by calculating the proportion of infected and the total number of assessed heads.
 FHB index is calculated using the formula: FHB Index = (% severity x % incidence) /100.
 On-site weather stations were used to collect temperature and humidity data.
 Plots were harvested using Wintersteiger Classic small plot combine and weighed for yield and test weight.
-Harvested samples will be assessed for VSK prior to testing for DON.
-Samples will be submitted to the USWBSI-funded DON testing laboratories in St. Paul, MN for DON analysis.
+Harvested samples were assessed for VSK prior to testing for DON.
+Samples were ground and submitted to the USWBSI-funded DON testing laboratories in St. Paul, MN for DON analysis.

-Good disease formed in the spring nursery, allowing us to confirm the level of genetic tolerance or susceptibility of currently produced varieties.
+Good disease formed in the winter and spring nurseries in Kimberly, and the spring nurseries in Aberdeen, allowing us to confirm the level of genetic tolerance or susceptibility of currently produced varieties.
 DON levels were also obtained with the collaboration of Dr. Yanhong Dong, University of Minnesota.
+Consistent levels of disease have been achieved for several years.